-Pliers Nail Cutters - Dogs
+Plier Nail Cutters for Dogs

 The blades of the deluxe pliers will stay sharp for many years and should never need any form of sharpening.
-Remember, you get what you pay for and paying a little extra for a strong set will save you money in the long run.
+Remember: You get what you pay for, and paying a little extra for a strong set will save you money in the long run.

 How do I file the nails?

-When filing the nails, it is really important to remember to only go one way on each side.
-Stroke in one direction and do not go back and forth.
-Top side to bottom side only or it can cause chipping, breakage or cracking.
-When smooth, do the other side of the nail, top side to bottom side.
-Regular filing can actually replace the cutting.
-Some dogs will take to having their nails filed rather than cut.
+When filing the nails, it is really important to remember to only go in one direction on each side of the nail.
+Stroke in one direction and do not go back and forth (in other words, top side to bottom side only) or you can cause chipping, breakage or cracking.
+When smooth, do the other side of the nail: top side to bottom side.
+Regular filing can actually replace nail cutting entirely.

-If there is any danger of the dog biting when the quick is cut or he or she just has a huge fear of having the nails cut, a muzzle should be used.
-Remember that there can be a certain amount of discomfort if you nip that nerve quick or have to cauterize the blood flow.
-Often, a dog is very embarrassed by his bad behaviour once it is over but the human should never put the dog in the position of such a grievous mistake as biting.
+If there is any danger of the dog biting when the quick is cut or if he or she has a huge fear of having the nails cut, a muzzle should be used.
+Remember that there can be a certain amount of discomfort if you nip a nerve in the quick or have to deal with bleeding.
+Often, a dog is very embarrassed by their bad behaviour once it is over, but a human should never put the dog in the position of such a grievous mistake as biting.

 © 2016 Susan May Gudge